ibm-cloud-docs/subnets/about.md

 -   High availability configurations, which use virtual/floating IP address protocols
 -   Route to a disaster recovery site in any data center that uses a global IP.

 Secondary subnets provide you with multiple IP addresses for many needs.
-Unlike primary subnets, these subnets are owned by you for the duration of your use, and are not removed unless you cancel them.
+Unlike primary subnets, these subnets are owned by you during your use, and are not removed unless you cancel them.
 Use secondary subnets when you need a stable IP address that does not depend on any specific compute device.
 Example uses include:

   * IP addresses that you can assign to your own, local, virtual machines
   * Multiple, distinct service IP addresses hosted by a single server allowing you to easily identify traffic.
 Commonly used with web servers and TLS